BCHD White Paper: State of Health in Baltimore (Winter 2016)

 - Cardiovascular Disease/Tobacco Cessation Smoking is the number one preventable contributor to early death from heart disease, stroke, and cancer.
 BCHD provides smoking cessation services, community education, school-based projects, and enforcement of retailer compliance with tobacco control ordinances.
 Programs are community-based and deploy health educators and youth educators to engage community members in cessation campaigns, in recognition that 90% of adult smokers started smoking before age 18.

-- Related to this tobacco work is ongoing education and awareness for chronic disease including projects such as a cancer awareness education and cross-city hypertension initiative to provide screening for high blood pressure in vulnerable communities.
+- Related to this tobacco work is ongoing education and awareness for chronic disease including projects such as a cancer awareness education and a cross-city hypertension initiative to provide screening for high blood pressure in vulnerable communities.

 - Food Access Baltimarket is a suite of community-based food access and food justice programs through BCHD.
 The program envisions a Baltimore with communities that have equitable access to healthy, affordable, and culturally-specific foods every day.
 The mission of the program is to improve the health and wellness of Baltimore City residents by using food access and food justice as strategies for community transformation.
-The three programs that make up Baltimarket include:
+The three programs that makeup Baltimarket include:

 - Virtual Supermarket – a grocery delivery service that serves over 600 customers at 6 sites and manages over $200,000 in orders, which are handled by 21 trained community-based advocates.

-- Healthy Corner Stores – 10 stores located in Upton/Druid Heights, Harlem Park, and Franklin Square communities that engage in promotion of healthy eating via community nutrition education, PSAs about healthy snacking, and more.
+- Healthy Corner Stores – 10 stores located in Upton/Druid Heights, Harlem Park, and Franklin Square communities that engage in the promotion of healthy eating via community nutrition education, PSAs about healthy snacking, and more.

 - Neighborhood Health Advocates and Food Justice Forum – This summer, the Food Justice Community Conversation Guide will launch with the goal of 25 community-run conversations about food justice in the next year.
-These conversations are facilitated by BCHD-trained Neighborhood Health Advocates—members of the community who work to help others to get access to healthy, affordable and fresh food through BCHD.
+These conversations are facilitated by BCHD-trained Neighborhood Health Advocates—members of the community who work to help others to get access to healthy, affordable, and fresh food through BCHD.

 - Lead Prevention BCHD seeks to reduce lead poisoning in the City through primary prevention and aggressive enforcement of the city's lead laws.
 More than 56,000 children under age 6 are at risk for lead poisoning in Baltimore.
 Lead poisoning can cause permanent brain damage and no amount of lead in children is safe.
 BCHD educates and encourages families and providers to test children ages 1 and 2 for lead levels, outreach to pregnant women to evaluate potential lead hazards, and with other partners, including Baltimore Housing, conducts home visits and develops strategies to reduce lead paint hazards in homes.